Generating series of a new class of orthogonal Shimura varieties: Construction of Green currents and Chern forms

 \begin{prop} For $x=(x_1, \dots, x_k) \in V(F)^k$, the form

 converges.

 \end{prop}

 {\bf Proof:} Note that the above statement follows for $\dim U(x)=k$ from the proof of Proposition \ref{conv}.
-In general we can show the result similarly to the proof or Lemma \ref{average_2}.
+For the general case the proof is similar to that of Lemma \ref{average_2}.
 Using the notation from Lemma \ref{average_2}, we can write:

 Using the definition of $\varphi_i(y_j, \tau_i)$: